whitewhidow/quest-sideloader-linux/README.md

-# quest-sideloader-linux
+# Quest-sideloader-linux
 Simple quest sideloader for linux and mac

 ![example](https://i.imgur.com/cC70UUC.png)

-# try the one-liner!
+# Try the one-liner first!
 `sudo bash <(curl -s https://raw.githubusercontent.com/whitewhidow/quest-sideloader-linux/main/sideload.sh)`

 Which will pull and run the script in one go, no need for udev rules since you use `sudo`